sonusingh75/AnalogIC-Internship/README.md

       - -3 dB frequency of the low-pass corner.

    - Measure the peak-to-peak voltage at the output and verify with AC sim results.

+- **Acknowledgement**
+  - I would like to thank Dr. Saroj Rout for his mentorship and guidance throughout the internship.
+Gratitude also to Silicon University and the open-source EDA community for enabling this work.